Apply for the Bachelor of Biomedical Sciences with Honours (BBiomedSc(Hons))Apply Now

 Regulations for the Degree of Bachelor of Biomedical Sciences with Honours (BBiomedSc(Hons))

-- Every applicant must have completed the requirements for the degree of Bachelor of Biomedical Sciences, or an equivalent qualification recognised by the Board of Studies for Biomedical Sciences, with an average grade of at least B+ for the appropriate 300-level papers.
+- Every applicant must have completed the requirements for the degree of Bachelor of Biomedical Sciences, or an equivalent qualification recognised by the Board of Studies for Biomedical Sciences, with an average grade of at least B+ for the appropriate 300-level papers of the major subject and have passed one further paper at 300-level to make a total of 90 points at 300-level.

 The degree of Bachelor of Biomedical Sciences with Honours may be awarded in any one of the following subjects: